Visit your sponsored child: frequently asked questions

 How much does the visit cost?

-Visits to our projects are free of charge and we aim to use our own vehicles and interpreters as much as possible.
-However, when we do need to hire vehicles and external interpreters, we may ask you to cover these additional costs.
-They may range from £35-£100 per group depending on the logistics of your visit and the type of vehicle required.
+We are committed to using your sponsorship donations wisely.
+In order to keep our administration costs down, we will be starting to charge a small, non-refundable deposit of £50 for every planned visit from July 2019 onwards.
+This covers costs like safeguarding checks, information sheets, postage, and telephone calls to colleagues in your sponsored child’s country.
+In your sponsored child’s country, Plan International staff aim to use their own vehicles and interpreters as much as possible.
+However, when we do need to hire vehicles or external interpreters, we may ask you to cover these additional costs.
+They may range from £35 to £100 per group depending on the logistics of your visit.

 How long do the visits usually last?